 Secretariat of the Council for Budget Responsibility (SoCBR) estimates the 2023 General Government Budget (GGB) deficit at 5.7 % of GDP

-• Compared to the government’s estimate published in the Stability Programme for years 2023 to 2026, the level of the deficit forecast by SoCBR is lower by 0.4 % of GDP.
+• Compared to the government’s estimate published in a mid-August report on expected budget outcome, the level of the deficit forecast by SoCBR is lower by 1.1 % of GDP.